Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Results

-Our GPS dataset comes from Veraset~\cite{VerasetMovementVeraset} and contains the anonymized timestamped geocoordinates of 281 million mobile phone users located in 6 middle-income countries --Brazil, Colombia, Indonesia, Mexico, Philippines, and South Africa-- between January 1st and December 31st, 2020 (``observation period'').
-We discarded occasional users to focus on the longitudinal behavior of 1.35\% of users active on at least $20\%$ of days during the observation period and at least $20\%$ of days between January 1st and March 15th (``pre-pandemic period'').
-To uncover how users spent their time, we first applied a spatiotemporal clustering algorithm to convert their GPS coordinates into a sequence of stop events where a user spent at least 5 minutes within a 25 meter distance (Figure~\ref{fig:drawingProcessing}).
+To uncover how users spent their time, we first applied a spatiotemporal clustering algorithm to convert their GPS coordinates into a sequence of stop events where a user spent at least 5 minutes within a 25-meter distance (Figure~\ref{fig:drawingProcessing}).
 We then spatially clustered stop events to identify unique locations repeatedly visited by a user over time (``stop locations'').
 Finally, we classified stop locations as \textit{home}, \textit{workplace}, or \textit{other} based on how frequently they were visited during the observation period and the hours of the day at which a visit occurred.
-A manually annotated sample of 500 users' trajectories enabled us to obtain optimal parameter values for our classifier of location type, which reached an out-of-sample classification accuracy of 80\% (see Sec.
-SI~5).
+More specifically, home and work locations were computed over a window of $49$ days, requiring them to be visited at least on $20\%$ of the days on which a user was active within the window.
+Additionally, work locations were required to be visited for at least $1$ hour per day on average when visited.
+Home and work location inference was based only on visit patterns during respectively nighttime (from Monday to Friday, from $11$ P.M. to $5$ A.M. of the following day) or weekends (Saturday and Sunday), and working days daytime (from Monday to Friday, from $5$ A.M. to $11$ P.M.).
+A sample of 500 users' stop locations' sequences (with their respective duration and time of visit) were manually annotated by two independent individuals to provide a supervised set of labels.
+This enabled us to obtain optimal parameter values for our classifier of location type, which reached an average agreement of $80\%\pm 3\%$ with the manual home-work label assessment (see Sec.
+SI~5 for more details on performances and errors' estimates).
 Taken together, these steps allowed us to convert a mobile user trajectory into a non-continuous time series of stop events labeled by location type.